nmusey/battlesnake/README.md

 To test, use `npm test`.
 The server must be manually stopped after testing (ctrl + c).

 ## Running the Server Locally
+To run the server locally for development, run `npm run dev`.
-To run the server locally, run `npm start`.
+To run the server as a build, run `npm start`.

 Other scripts can be found in `package.json` but `start` is the most important.